ChiNonsoHenry16/Classification-Predicition_of-Coronary_Flow_Reserve-Using_Clinical-Risk-Factors/README.md

-# Using Clinical Risk Factors for either Classfication or Prediction of Coronary Flow Reserve
+# Using Clinical Risk Factors for either Classfication and Prediction of Coronary Flow Reserve

 Coronary flow reserve (CFR), defined as hyperemic or maximal coronary flow divided by resting flow is a physiologic index which interrogates the function of the entire coronary tree, both the larger epicardial coronary vessel and the microvasculature [1].
 The dataset used for this study contains the following features: Hypertension, Diabetes, SmokingStatus, BMI, SystolicBP, DiastolicBP, FastingGlucose, TotalCholesterol, LDL, HDL, Triglycerides, CFR, and HealthStatus.